Learn

 Full day self-led visits:

-Bring your class for a full day visit to the museum!
-We have 3 different timetables available every day, including a scheduled 30 minute lunch slot in our picnic area.
+We have 3 different timetables available every day, all including a scheduled 30 minute lunch slot in our picnic area.
+Book your full day self led visit now.

-Small group full / half day visits: (maximum 12 pupils):
+Small group and half day visits

-Free Resources
+FREE Resources

 Careers Support